mkro298/TextTrove/README.md

 aug 11 - aug 20 - deployment + debugging

 to do:
-- update questions so it directly cuts the file
-- delete the original file too
 - handle UI for that
 - all of the UI stuff + creating pages and components
 - error messages (user errors) - when text is too long